-1. Monthly
+Monthly

 - Internally generated Income Statement, including budget vs. actual comparison and adequate notes & explanations

 - Balance Sheet

 - Cash Flow Statement

 - Transaction Register

-- Balance of funds for restricted programs (if not zero)

-- 2. Annually
+Annually

-- Financial statements for audit, with supporting statements as needed

-- Annual budget
+- Financial statements for audit, with supporting statements as needed - Annual budget

-J. Capitalization of Property
+Capitalization of Property

 All tangible personal property, land, capital improvements or buildings with a useful life of more than one year and a unit acquisition cost that exceeds the board-authorized capitalization threshold are recorded and capitalized on the property schedule.
 The Board shall establish the capitalization threshold.
 The asset capitalized cost includes actual tax, shipping/handling, and other expenses incurred to bring the asset ready for its intended use.
 Additionally, these policies apply to capital assets: